-- Getting Started The user is introduced to CBT and explores how it can help understand phobia.
-Two key tools of the programme - the Mood Monitor and the CBT Cycle - are also introduced. - Understanding Phobia Helps the user to better understand their phobia, exploring how to use CBT to manage their symptoms. - Noticing Feelings Focusing on the emotions and physical sensations of phobia and the CBT cycle, the user can begin to build their own CBT cycles and track the impact of their lifestyle choices on their low mood. - Facing Your Fears Uses the CBT technique 'graded exposure' to help the user break down fears into small steps in order to face them. - Spotting Thoughts The user is introduced to thinking traps and is encouraged to identify their unhelpful thoughts, allowing the user to further build their CBT cycle. - Challenging Thoughts Helps the user to learn techniques to tackle thinking traps and identify alternative ways of thinking. - Bringing It All Together Prepares the user for coming to the end of the programme and focuses on helping them stay well in the future.
+- Getting Started The user is introduced to CBT and explores how it can help to understand panic.
+Two key tools of the programme - the Mood Monitor and the CBT Cycle - are also introduced. - Understanding Panic Helps the user to better understand their panic, exploring how to use CBT to manage their symptoms. - Noticing Feelings Focusing on the emotions and physical sensations of panic, the user can begin to build their own CBT cycles and track the impact of their lifestyle choices on their mood. - Facing Your Fears Uses the CBT technique 'graded exposure' to help the user break down fears into small steps in order to face them. - Spotting Thoughts The user is introduced to thinking traps and is encouraged to identify their unhelpful thoughts, allowing the user to further build their CBT cycle. - Challenging Thoughts Helps the user learn techniques to tackle thinking traps and identify alternative ways of thinking. - Bringing It All Together Prepares the user for coming to the end of the programme and focuses on helping them stay well in the future.